All Episodes

 I don't like to see fighting within the family, certainly.

-Um there are a lot of people who have the hope that this is part of the 4D chess game, that that what they're doing is sort of luring the left into uh siding with Sessions and and Horowitz, and then you know, when the results of that Inspector General's report come out, uh they'll be you know boxed in.
+There are a lot of people who have the hope that this is part of the 4D chess game, that what they're doing is sort of luring the left into siding with Sessions and Horowitz.

-Um but what we do have here, I don't think it's necessarily a I mean, the uh obvious read on it from from mainstream media that's taking glee in it is that this is an adversarial and hostile relationship.
+But what we do have here, I don't think, is necessarily a, I mean, the obvious read on it from the mainstream media that's taking glee in it is that this is an adversarial and hostile relationship.

-But you know, I go back and look at um how Jeff Sessions was one of the earliest backers um of Donald Trump, you know, faced the wrath of so many of the establishment uh Republican senators.
+But, you know, I go back and look at how Jeff Sessions was one of the earliest backers of Donald Trump, you know, faced the wrath of so many of the establishment Republican senators.

-In a second, we're gonna be joined here by Luke Rosiak, investigative reporter for the Daily Caller.
+In a second, we're going to be joined here by Luke Roziak, investigative reporter for the Daily Caller.

-We're gonna talk a lot about his news story about the FBI, the DOJ, their actions in the house hacking case, which are even more indefensible than the than in the other cases that we know about, and you know how the inexplicable lack of charges tells us everything you need to know about how deep state the deep state really is and the power they have.
+We're going to talk a lot about his news story about the FBI, the DOJ, their actions in the House hacking case, which are even more indefensible than in the other cases that we know about, and how the inexplicable lack of charges tells us everything you need to know about how deep state, the deep state really is and the power they have.

-Um now, if you watched and have you been following those of you on the show what we do on this show, well, you know that Luke Rosiak has been we've been covering this now for a year with him, as he's been breaking this news.
+Now, if you watch and have you been following those of you on the show, what we do on this show, well, you know that Luke Roziak has been, we've been covering this now for a year with him as he's been breaking this news.

-And the FBI put a a first-year agent on the case who followed a suspect to the airport, found an illegal amount of cash on her, let her board the flight anyway, and file papers saying, well, she's gone for good.
+And the FBI put a first-year agent on the case who followed a suspect to the airport, found an illegal amount of cash on her, let her board the flight anyway, and filed papers saying, well, she's gone for good.

-And then six months later, no one could can explain how the the lack of hacking charges can be justified given the amount of facts.
+And then six months later, no one can explain how the lack of hacking charges can be justified given the amount of facts.

-But we'll hear more about Trump and Russia.
+But we'll hear more about Trump in Russia.

 Don't worry about that.